 Students assigned to this will report to school to board the CATS bus.
 Students will be transported to the Alternative to Suspension site by school transportation unless prior arrangements have been made between the parent and the administrator.

 Work from the student’s classes will be sent to Alternative to Suspension and the student is able to complete all assignments from the teacher.

 Assignment to Alternative to Suspension does not count as an Out of School Suspension or an absence from school.

 Failure to attend Alternative to Suspension is counted as an unexcused absence from school.
 Students may not return to the Holmes campus until all time has been served.

 HOLMES HIGH SCHOOL EXPECTATIONS

 In order to maintain an environment that provides for the care, welfare, safety, and security of all members of the school community, and to reduce distractions in the classroom, students will be required to follow certain guidelines for clothing.
 Certain items will be prohibited because of safety concerns or because they distract from the educational process.
 The administration reserves the right to determine whether or not a garment is appropriate for school.

-· Must cover stomach, back, cleavage and at least three inches from the neck to the shoulders.
+· Must cover at least three inches from the neck to the shoulders.

 · Shirts/blouses that are considered provocative or a distraction are also in violation of the dress code expectations.